-Rob Labadie waits outside the New Orleans Room in LaFortune before posing for his senior portrait.
-The Observer/Suzanne Poch With the warm weather, seniors are resorting to really "cool" fashions.
-ND PRE PROFESSIONAL SOCIETY IT S 1ST MEETING WEDNESDAY, SEPT.
-16 Room 127 Nieuwland Science 7:00 PM WANTED USC vs. ND FOOTBALL TICKETS 213-422-2812 EARLY AM OR EVENINGS BUY OBSERVER CLASSIFIEDS 'Franglais' gets into French dictionary via Wall Street Associated Press PARIS- Straight from Wall Street, "raider" has elbowed its way into the 1988 edition of Petit Larousse, a French dictionary that acts as a mirror of contemporary life and lan- No arbiter of perfect French, Petit Larousse documents the rise and fall of personalities and words.
+'Franglais' gets into French dictionary via Wall Street Associated Press PARIS- Straight from Wall Street, "raider" has elbowed its way into the 1988 edition of Petit Larousse, a French dictionary that acts as a mirror of contemporary life and language.
+No arbiter of perfect French, Petit Larousse documents the rise and fall of personalities and words.
 Less weighty than the more staid Petit Robert dictionary, it is perused for the peculiarities of the past year.
-The just-published edition includes 73 new words, 20 new meanings to words, nine new expressions and 27 new proper nouns, including Philippine President Corazon Aquino, tennis star Ivan Lendl, and Chernobyl, site of the world's worst commercial nuclear accident.
+The just-published edition includes 73 new words, 20 new meanings to words, nine new expressions and 27 new proper nouns, including Philippine President Corazon Aquino, tennis star Ivan Lendl, and Cher-nobyl, site of the world's worst commercial nuclear accident.
 Some have compared the arrival of the Petit Larousse to the annual uncorking of the nouveau Beaujolais.
-But language purists might consider Petit Larousse 'ralant,' a homegrown word consider meaning bothersome and a new entry in this year's edition, right next to "raider," defined as one who takes over another person's company.
-With its healthy dose of English entries, Petit Larousse could never be called "francofrancais," defined as that which is exclusively French.
-"It was a good year," editor Christine Ouvrard said in a telephone interview.
-"Because last year we had only 48 new words and this year 73.
-There are usually about 100 new entries, including names, expressions words, meanings.
+But language purists might consider Petit Larousse "ralant," a homegrown word meaning bothersome and a There are usually about 100 new entries, including names, words, expressions and meanings.
 This year's 77,000 entries include 129 new contributions, Ouvrard said.
 "The difficulty is in trying not to make mistakes, taking only words that are in style now," she said.
 "We try not to take words that are too a la mode," because they will soon disappear.
 Many new words this year are of a technical nature.

-Among them: "seropositif," or seropositive, most commonly used to denote a positive test for acquired immune deficiency syndrome, and "procreatique," referring to the study of artifical procreation.

-"Raider" and "finaliser" (to make final) are among this year's new English words or derivatives.
-They join such standards as "OK" and 'weekend.''
+Among them: "seropositif," or seropositive, most commonly used to denote a positive test for acquired immune deficiency syndrome, and "procreatique," referring to the study of artifical procreation "Raider" and "finaliser" (to make final) are among this year's new English words or derivatives.
+They join such standards as "OK" and standards as "weekend."
 Among the words rejected was the American term "zapping," to describe switching from TV channel to channel, especially during commercials.

-"IGF," the French tax on

-large fortunes that was done away with after the conservatives came to power last year, is gone from this year's Petit Larousse, joining "scoubidou" in the trash heap of outmoded verbiage.
+"IGF," the French tax on large fortunes that was done away with after the conservatives came to power last year, is gone from this year's Petit Larousse, joining "scoubidou" in the trash heap of outmoded verbiage.
 Each year, an editorial committee studies lists of potential new words offered by about 20 people who are assigned to follow various sectors of society.

-UNIVERSITY FOOD SERVICES NEEDS

-NEED \$ For FALL BREAK?

-NEED \$

-to go

-HOME FOR THE HOLIDAYS?
+POSITIONS AVAILABLE Waiters Waitresses Bartenders Attendants Casual Employment Catering Positions HOME FOR THE HOLIDAYS?

-FEW AMBITIOUS STUDENTS